 Sit-ups once ruled as the way to tighter abs and a slimmer waistline, while "planks" were merely flooring.
-Now planks — exercises in which you assume a position and hold it — are the gold standard for working your core, while classic sit-ups and crunches have fallen out of favor.
+Now plank exercises, in which you assume a position and hold it, are the gold standard for working your core, while classic sit-ups and crunches have fallen out of favor.
 Why the shift?

 One reason is that sit-ups are hard on your back - they push your curved spine against the floor and work your hip flexors, the muscles that run from the thighs to the lumbar vertebrae in the lower back.
 When the hip flexors are too strong or too tight, they tug on the lower spine, which can create lower back discomfort.

 Finally, activities of daily living, as well as sports and recreational activities, call on your muscles to work together, not in isolation.
 Sit-ups or crunches strengthen just a few muscle groups.
-Through dynamic patterns of movement, a good core workout helps strengthen the entire set of core muscles you use every day.
+Through dynamic patterns of movement, a good core workout like plank exercises helps strengthen the entire set of core muscles you use every day.

 For more on the benefits of strengthening your core, buy Core Exercises, a Special Health Report from Harvard Medical School.

 Image: JohnnyGrieg/Getty Images